ayecee/raspbian_lcd_status_daemon/README.md

 * rpi_status.sh - A script that grabs status info and outputs it.
 This should be placed in /usr/sbin.
 * lcd_status_daemon.sh - A script that just pipes the output from rpi_status.sh into lcd_print and sleeps for 5 seconds.
 This should be placed in /usr/sbin and added to init.d

+Below is how the LCD connects to the GPIOs.

+LCD pin -- RPI GPIO pin
+* CLK -- GPIO 17
+* DIN -- GPIO 18
+* D/C -- GPIO 21 (27 on rpi 2.0)
+* CSE -- GPIO 22
+* RST -- GPIO 23
+* LED -- NC

 WiringPi
 ========